Agnico Eagle Mines posts more than four-fold jump in profit

-(Reuters) - Canadian gold miner Agnico Eagle Mines Ltd (AEM.TO) (AEM.N) reported a more than four-fold increase in quarterly profit on Wednesday, helped by higher realized gold prices and gold sales volumes at its Meliadine mine in Canada.
+Oct 23 (Reuters) - Canadian gold miner Agnico Eagle Mines Ltd reported a more than four-fold increase in quarterly profit on Wednesday, helped by higher realized gold prices and gold sales volumes at its Meliadine mine in Canada.

 Net income rose to $76.7 million, or 32 cents per share, in the third quarter ended Sept.
 30, from $17.1 million, or 7 cents per share, a year earlier.